nzarama-kouadio/DE_Final_Project/README.md

 |---------------|---------------|---------------|---------------|---------------|
 | **GET `/health`** | 115,383 | 790 ms | 7,046 ms | 5,781 (\~5%) |
 | **POST `/predict`** | 231,245 | 880 ms | 7,229 ms | 13,875 (\~6%) |

+## Development Process with AI: Chat Gpt

+- **Best Practices and Debugging**: ChatGPT assisted in creating boilerplate code for the microservice, data preprocessing pipelines, and feature engineering scripts, while providing guidance to resolve bugs efficiently.
+-
+- **Documentation and Clarity**: ChatGPT provided clear explanations and examples for writing comprehensive documentation, including the README file and architectural diagrams, ensuring a well-documented project structure.

+## DEMO Video

+Here is the link to our demo video: TO ADD